- Refined and quiet

 Inside, the front-end theme is echoed by the dash, with its V-shaped center stack and sloping, tiered design.
 The dash design complements the rest of the cabin, and the materials used for interior trim are nicely coordinated.

 The MDX is one of the better-handling luxury SUVs.
 The Integrated Dynamics System (IDS) lets the driver increase steering feel and quicken throttle response by pressing an IDS button next to the shift buttons.
-The Sport setting quickens steering response, while the Comfort settings results in lighter steering feel.
-On all-wheel-drive models, the system more aggressively distributes power to the outside wheels, to help the big MDX corner more deftly.
+Engaging its Sport mode changes the steering from light to hefty.
+With all-wheel drive, the Sport mode sends more power to the outside wheels, to help the big MDX corner more deftly.
 It's a clever system that can move power around better than systems only capable of shifting torque from the front wheels to the rear.

 The cabin is trimmed out nicely with high-quality, well-coordinated materials and trims.
 The MDX is also very quiet underway.